📑 On this page

 Noticing your laptop casing bulging or your device feeling unusually warm can be alarming signs of a bloated battery.
 This issue isn't just an aesthetic problem—it poses serious risks to your device’s performance, personal safety, and even property.
 Understanding the root causes behind a bloated battery can help you prevent damage, extend your device’s lifespan, and ensure your safety.

-At Esmond Service Centre, we've spent over a decade diagnosing and resolving complex battery and hardware issues for thousands of laptop users in Singapore.
-Our professional expertise ensures we deliver practical, trustworthy advice.
+At Esmond Service Centre, we bring 16 years of hands-on repair experience to diagnosing and resolving complex battery and hardware issues for thousands of laptop users in Singapore.
+The diagnostic is free at both our Alexandra and Sin Ming branches, and the steps below are the ones our technicians follow on the bench before anything is quoted.
 This comprehensive article clearly explains the common causes of battery bloating, practical prevention methods, and steps to handle a bloated battery effectively.

 What Exactly is a Bloated Battery?